Mexican drug war: Allegations of CIA involvement

 Vicente Zambada Niebla, a high-ranking member of the Sinaloa Cartel, claimed after his arrest that he and other Sinaloa Cartel members had received immunity from U.S. agents and a virtual license to smuggle cocaine over the United States border, in exchange for intelligence about rival cartels engaged in the Mexican drug war.

 In October 2013, two former federal agents and an ex-CIA contractor told an American television network that CIA operatives, including Félix Rodríguez, were involved in the kidnapping and murder of DEA covert agent Enrique Camarena, because he was a threat to the agency's drug operations in Mexico.
 According to them, the CIA was collaborating with drug traffickers, and using its share of the profits to finance Nicaraguan Contra rebels attempting to overthrow Nicaragua's Sandinista government.
 A CIA spokesman responded, calling it "ridiculous" to suggest that the Agency had anything to do with the murder of a U.S. federal agent or the escape of his alleged killer.

+Operation Trizor and Condor

+In a joint operation funded by the United States helicopters were used to spray marijuana plants with an herbicide called paraquat.
+The operations eliminated 22,000 acres of poppies and 9,500 acres of marijuana fields.
+Of over 2,000 samples sent to the PharmaChem Foundation 22% of them were found to have been contaminated with paraquat.
+Laboratories in the U.S. at the time of operations' publication were overwhelmed with requests to test marijuana.
+The effects were estimated to potentially effect 13 million people.
+Due to its link to Parkinson's, pulmonary fibrosis and other diseases, the European Union banned the herbicide in 2007, followed by China in 2016.